|Bobber / Float Fishing|

 terminal rigs, and add weight according to what you are using.

 Bobber Fishing in a Lake/Non-Moving Water ; Many of us started our fishing career using this method.
 And the tackle does not necessarily need to be expensive.
 This was usually done by fishing from a bank, however it could have also have been from a floating device.
 Many years ago we simply used a bottle cork that had a nail hole poked through it in the center and a match stick to hold the line at the desired location.
-Then along came the plastic red/white bobbers (as seen in the left header photo) which used a center spring loaded push button which had a wire hook on the end of the button that attached it to the mainline.
+Then along came the plastic red/white bobbers (as seen in the photo below) which used a center spring loaded push button which had a wire hook on the end of the button that attached it to the mainline.
 These could be added/removed without threading the mainline through the cork center hole.
 Those were the good old days when we were young and had few responsibilities other than being home by dark.
-Today these bobbers are still being made along with some improvements.
+Today these bobbers are still being made along with some improvements as seen in the above photo of various floats.

 A longer rod really helps,